alaurenson/Shantou-2018/Assembly/Trim-QC/readme.md

 ### 3. Run FastQC on the trimmed data

-Now, like you did in step 1, run FastQC on your new trimmed file.
+Now, like you did in step 1, **run FastQC on your new trimmed file.**

 (Note - You don't need to set the permission again, you already did that!)

 ----

+### 4. Compare the FastQC reports for the raw and trimmed data; what differences can you see?